Are you often procrastinating until the last moment? Having challenges completing tasks in a timely manner and constantly find yourself in a hurry?

 - Proverbs 18:9

 Those who work hard will live a full life, while the lazy will lack.
 And one key to hard work and defeating procrastination is diligence.
+Occasionally one might get lucky, but it’s not the norm.

 It’s important to recognize though that the book of Proverbs isn’t just a book of wisdom.
 It speaks frequently about Wisdom as a person, which many believe points to the person of Jesus.